Charleston Beach Family Photo Session Guide and Tips

 Extended family photo session at Isle of Palms Beach.
 Celebrating Nona’s 80th Birthday.

-What Should We Wear for Our Charleston Family Beach Photo Session?
+What Should We Wear for a Charleston Beach Photo Session?

-What you wear affects both how your photos look—and how you feel.
-When it comes to wardrobe, color is key.
-The right colors bring warmth, softness, and cohesion to your photos.
-The wrong ones can feel flat or jarring.
+What you wear affects both how your photos look and how you feel.
+Color is the most important decision.
+The right colors bring warmth, softness, and cohesion.
+The wrong ones can feel flat or jarring against the sand and water.

 Muted jewel tones: sage, dusty rose, rust, mustard, plum